Sex and the City season 5

 The fifth season of the American television romantic comedy-drama Sex and the City aired in the United States on HBO.
 The show was created by Darren Star while Star, Michael Patrick King, John P. Melfi, series lead actress Sarah Jessica Parker, Cindy Chupack, and Jenny Bicks served as executive producers.
 The series was produced by Darren Star Productions, HBO Original Programming, and Warner Bros.
 Television.
 Parker portrays the lead character Carrie Bradshaw, while Kim Cattrall, Kristin Davis and Cynthia Nixon played her best friends Samantha Jones, Charlotte York, and Miranda Hobbes.

 In season five, Carrie, in the midst of a dating hiatus, lands a publishing deal for her column and begins a relationship with a fellow writer.
 Miranda becomes a mother with Steve and struggles to manage a job, dating life and her friendships with the other girls.
-Samantha dates Richard again, but battles with trust issues stemming from his infidelity.
-A recently divorced Charlotte gets into a legal battle with Trey's mother over their apartment and during the legal proceedings, falls in love with her lawyer.
+Samantha dates Richard again but battles with trust issues stemming from his infidelity.
+A recently divorced Charlotte gets into a legal battle with Trey's mother over their apartment and, after the legal proceedings, falls in love with her lawyer.

 The fifth season aired on Sunday nights at 9:00 PM from to and comprised eight episodes, as opposed to the original 18 episode order, due to Parker's pregnancy at the time of filming.
 In the United Kingdom, the season was broadcast on Wednesday nights between January 1 and February 19, 2003.
 The season received mixed to positive critical responses while receiving several awards and nominations, including winning the Golden Globe Award for Best Supporting Actress – Series, Miniseries or Television Film for Cattrall.
 The season averaged over 7 million viewers.